Allaman/knowledge.rootknecht.net/pages/04.about/default.md

 ## Why knowledge.rootknecht.net?

 The intention behind this page is that I can remember things I discovered during my journey and to share my experience and tricks I made with you.
+In my opinion, to share solutions and hints is at least as satisfying as to disvocer or develop them on your own.

 I structured the topics in the folowing five categories:

 - [Application](https://knowledge.rootknecht.net/taxonomy?name=category&val=Application)